midokura/gha-devops/add-k8sns-dockerregistry-creds/README.md

 <!-- action-docs-runs -->
 ## Runs

-This action is an `composite` action.
+This action is a `composite` action.
 <!-- action-docs-runs -->